AdobeDocs/dynamic-media-classic.en/help/using/pdfs.md

 ## Crop from the sides of PDF pages {#cropping-from-the-sides-of-pdf-pages}

-You can manually remove printer’s marks from the sides of the pages in a PDF file as you upload it.
+You can manually remove printer's marks from the sides of pages in a PDF file as you upload it.

 1. From the Crop menu, select **[!UICONTROL Manual]**.
 1. Enter pixel settings in the Top, Right, Bottom, and Left text boxes to crop from the top, bottom, and sides of pages.